llSourcell/visualize_dataset_demo/README.md

 ##Credits

 The credits for this code go to [Yifeng-He](https://github.com/Yifeng-He).
-I've mereley created a wrapper around the code to make it easy for people to get started.
+I've merely created a wrapper around the code to make it easy for people to get started.